paypal-examples/mobile-app-web-sdk-integration-example/README.md

 From the success page of your web application you should also notify your backend server that the buyer has approved the payment.
 This is crucial to avoid losing the status if the buyer taps on the close button of SFSafariViewController or Android Custom Tabs after approving the payment.

 Your mobile application should determine if the buyer has approved the session by doing a lookup on the reference identifier once the buyer is redirected back to your Mobile Application.

+## 4. Update your Native Mobile App to launch In App Checkout experience
+You should use [SFSafariViewController](https://developer.apple.com/documentation/safariservices/sfsafariviewcontroller) or [Android Custom Tabs](https://developer.chrome.com/docs/android/custom-tabs) to launch In App Checkout Experience.

+Follow the documentation provided by Android and iOS to handle any contingencies arising during launching of Safari View Controller or Custom Tabs